getyoti/yoti-dotnet-sdk/README.md

 ## Support

 For any questions or support please email [sdksupport@yoti.com](mailto:sdksupport@yoti.com).
-Please provide the following to get you up and working as quick as possible:
+Please provide the following to get you up and working as quickly as possible:

-- Computer Type
+* Computer type
-- OS Version
+* OS version
-- Version of .NET being used
+* Version of .NET being used
-- Screenshot
+* Screenshot

+Once we have answered your question we may contact you again to discuss Yoti products and services.
+If you’d prefer us not to do this, please let us know when you e-mail.

 For further documentation, see [https://www.yoti.com/developers/documentation/?csharp](www.yoti.com/developers/documentation/?csharp)